gavinshelley3/learning-node-express/lesson2/README.md

 node tickets.js
 ```

-Then you can test it with curl.
+Then you can test it with curl from another terminal window.
 First create a entry by calling your POST API.

 ```sh
 $ curl -d '{"name":"Daniel","problem":"Nothing works!
 This software is junk!"}' -H "Content-Type: application/json" -X POST localhost:3000/api/tickets